 This passage is an invitation to explore the moral nuances of reciprocity, or “returning in kind.”
 What might a group of 10–11 year-olds have to say about this?
-Here is a sampling from a 30 minute discussion of the Lisa passage by a group of fifth graders (Pritchard 1996).
-Although the group had been discussing philosophical ideas once a week after school for the past several months, they had not discussed this passage.
-With little prompting from the teacher, the students raised and vigorously pursued the following questions:
+Here is a sampling from a lengthy discussion of the Lisa passage by a group of fifth graders (Pritchard 1996).
+With very little prompting from the teacher, the students raised and vigorously pursued questions such as the following:

 - What is likely to happen when we retaliate?
 Will this simply start a long chain of trying to “get things even” that no one (other than perhaps the initiator) wants?

 - Can retaliating really “get things even”?
 Can we even make sense of “getting things even”?